 Paralegal Pro Tip

-Each section of this Trial Notebook can be its own binder so that each notebook is easier to handle.
+Each section of this Trial Binder can be its own notebook so that each notebook is easier to handle.
 Label the spines numerically by section and place the notebooks in boxes with the spines facing up.

 SECTION II: Pleadings, Discovery, and Pretrial